Liquidation Preference Definition

 Refer to the excel sheet for the detailed calculation.

-Overall, the Investor Preference clause helps the investor to protect their investments in case of liquidation of the company, where the proceeds are quite scarce, otherwise, it helps the investor to clock some extra gains when the proceeds at which company is liquidated are more than sufficient to cover its expenses.
+Overall, the Investor Preference clause helps the investor to protect their investments in case of liquidation of the company, where the proceeds are quite scarce.
+Otherwise, it helps the investor to clock some extra gains when the proceeds at which the company is liquidated are more than sufficient to cover its expenses.